hectr/ErrorKit/README.md

 	        [[UIAlertView alertWithTitle:nil error:builder.error] show];
 	    }

-See *ErrorKit-Example* project for further reference.
+See *ErrorKit-Example* project or browse online [documentation](http://hectr.github.com/ErrorKit/) for further reference.

 License
 -------

-ErrorKit is available under the MIT license.
+**Error Kit** is available under the MIT license.
 See the LICENSE file for more info.